billbillbilly/streetscape/README.md

 ([More instruction of importing text files into Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/))

 ## Note
-Some functions in the package employ multi-core processing to accelerate computation whereas it is not available on Windows operation system.
+Some functions in the package employ multi-core processing to accelerate computation, whereas it is not available on the Windows operating system.

 ## Acknowledge
 Thanks for the work of calcualting GVI in R done by Sachit Mahajan.
 (2023). greenR: An Open-Source Framework for Quantifying Urban Greenness. https://doi.org/10.13140/RG.2.2.36266.18888/1